benjamin-dupuis/DQN-snake/README.md

 In the future, I will try different versions of the model, especially by changing the discount rate.

+### Model 2:

+For the second experiment, I kept the same CNN architecture, but chose the following parameters:

+- memory_size : 100 000
+- momentum : 0.95
+- discount_rate : 0.95
+- training_interval : 2
+- learning_rate : 0.0001
+- eps_min : 0.05
+- eps_decay_steps : 2 000 000
+- n_steps : 5 000 000

+Like reviously, I made the gamebot play 200 games, and obtained the following results:

+Max score: 16.00, Mean score:, 3.35 Standard deviation: 3.79.

+The mean score improved, but more ajustements are necessary.
+A way to improve the results would be to give the apple the same initial position for each game, which is random at the moment.
+That would enable the snake to get an easier start and prevent it of being stuck at the beginning of a game.

 ## References

 - [deep-q-snake](https://github.com/danielegrattarola/deep-q-snake)